ccrismancox/IO_TugOfWar/readme.md

 ```
 will run both of the above order.
 Finally, note that some of code files in the main text replication file also produce results for the appendix (e.g., some of Appendix G is actually produced by `modelFit.r`).

+Replicating just the main text results takes roughly 40 minutes on an ASUS laptop with 4GB RAM with an [Intel i3-5020U (4 threads)](https://www.intel.com/content/www/us/en/products/sku/84699/intel-core-i35020u-processor-3m-cache-2-20-ghz/specifications.html).
+Replicating the appendix without Appendix F takes roughly one day on the same machine.
+Replicating Appendix F takes roughly a week on this machine, but the code in `appendixF.r` is parallelized and timing improves in the number of available cores.

+### Final note on RAM concerns

+If the output in `nohup.out` text contains the phrase "killed" or outputs are missing in the output folder, then there is likely a memory problem.
+This can be due to either using a live version that eats up RAM or otherwise having insufficient available memory.
+Close all other applications (i.e., everything but the terminal running the code) and try again.
+If there are still issues, try upgrading to a higher memory machine or switching to a real installation rather than a live version.
+This is most likely to occur when building the two-step corrected standard errors in `fitMainModel.py` and creating Table 2.